bonezone2001/raid-overlay/README.md

 2. Start the application to generate the `settings.json` file

+`Note:` Most of the remaining steps can now be done inside the overlay under the settings window.

 3. Modify the `settings.json` with your desired settings.
 MAKE SURE to fill out the `player_name` field with your in-game character name.

 4. Enter the player list in the order you wish to use for your raid team.
 (For Echo of Neltharion)